|

 • Hurricane Ridge: The alpine region of the park, this is where you’ll gain some elevation to get up to 5,200 feet above sea level.
 That climb means you’ll have incredible views out over the surrounding landscape including the snowy peaks of the Olympic Mountains and Mount Baker, and across the Canadian border to Victoria.
 There are no places to stay up here other than one campground and some backcountry camping, so you’ll want to stay in Port Angeles or around Lake Sutherland.

 • Lake Crescent and the Sol Duc Valley: As you head west out of Port Angeles, you’ll enter the Elwha Valley and pretty quickly you’ll reach the shores of Lake Crescent, the most popular lake in the park.
 This is a lush area of evergreen forests and waterfalls, which is a bit of a contrast to both Hurricane Ridge and the rugged Pacific Coast.
-Port Angeles or Lake Sutherland are, once again, the best place to stay for access to this area.
+Port Angeles or Lake Sutherland are, once again, the best places to stay for access to this area.

 • The Central Pacific Coast: The heart of the Pacific Coast runs from the coastal community of La Push down to Kalaloch, and is lined with countless beaches.
 The best, in our opinions, are Rialto (don’t miss the beach hike out to Hole in the Wall!), Second Beach, and Ruby Beach.
 The best place to stay to explore this section of the Pacific Coast is going to be in and around Forks (yep, THAT Forks).